Landscape and Geology

 But the history of High Woods starts much further back, and to truly appreciate how significant (or insignificant) man’s part in the story is we need to think about the how the landscape today was created, and how it is still evolving, and changing.

-It is accepted by people in the know/scholars that the earth is roughly 4.6 billion years old.
-If you were to scale the Earth’s age of 4.6 billion years down to 46 years, then humans would have only been around for 4 hours, and in the last minute of that time, we would have destroyed roughly half of the world’s flora and fauna.
+It is broadly accepted by ‘people in the know’ that the earth is roughly 4.6 billion years old.
+That’s a big number, difficult to consider, so we need to scale that down to something approaching comprehensible.
+If we scale the Earth’s age of 4.6 billion years down to 46 years, then humans would have only been around for 4 hours, and in the last minute of that time, we have destroyed roughly half of the world’s flora and fauna.

 Landscape